 - 1. The Regulation applies to methane emission from shafts, coal mining equipment, use of which has been discontinued, as well as other point emission sources. - 2.
-Within one year: the EU member states shall set up an inventory of all closed and abandoned coal mines, containing at least: map showing borders of the mine, schemes of mine workings, results of methane concentration measurement at all listed and identifiable elements (e.g. inoperative shafts, all unused methane capturing installations, outcrops of the mined coal formation, and identifiable strata fractures) from all mines, inleuding non-gassy ones. - 3.
-Comment: In Polish conditions (Upper Silesian and Lower Silesian Coal Basins), it will be quite a challenge to compile such an inventory along with methane concentration measurements, mainly due to a significant number of decommissioned mines, a long time elapsed since their decommissioning, insufficient availability of documentation and methane emission data, frequent changes in the boundaries and mining areas of these mines, as well as changes in the names of the entities operating the mines (including aggregation of mines, multi- operatorship, etc.). - 4.
+Within one year: the EU member states shall set up an inventory of all closed and abandoned coal mines (including non-gassy mines), containing at least: map showing borders of the mine, schemes of mine workings, results of methane concentration measurement at all listed and identifiable elements (i.a. inoperative shafts, all unused methane capturing installations, outcrops of the mined coal formation, and identifiable strata fractures). - 3.
+Comment: In the Polish coal mining conditions, it will be quite a challenge to compile such an inventory along with methane concentration measurements, mainly due to a significant number of decommissioned mines, a long time elapsed since their decommissioning, insufficient availability of reports and methane emission data, frequent changes in the boundaries and mining areas of these mines, as well as changes in the names of the entities operating the mines (including aggregation of mines, multi-operatorship, etc.). - 4.
 Within 1.5 year: measurement equipment shall be installed on all the previously listed elements in closed and abandoned coal mines where operations have ceased within the last 50 years. - 5.
 Comment: This is another challenge, taking into account a large number of mines that have already been closed in the Upper Silesian and the Lower Silesian coal basins (in fact after 1993).
 Also, in the USCB geological conditions, it is assumed that the release of methane from gobs lasts up to several years (15 years according to the Central Mining Institute empirical model).
 Therefore, the monitoring time should be reduced to a maximum of 20 years, while non-gassy mines should be excluded altogether. - 6.
 Methane emission to the atmosphere from closed and abandoned mines is practically prohibited after 2030.